ABOC Platinum Rewards Credit Card Review - Rewards, No Fee, Sign-up Bonus and More

 ABOC will give you a $150 bonus (in the form of a statement credit) if you spend $1,200 on the card in the first 90 days after opening.
 This is pretty substantial, considering there’s no annual fee on the card.

-You’ll get a 0% introductory APR for the first 12 months after account opening on purchases and 18 months from the account opening on balance transfers.
-After that, your APR will be 14.40% to 24.40% based on your creditworthiness.
+You’ll get a 0% introductory APR for the first 12 months after account opening on purchases.
+After that, your APR will be 12.90% to 22.90% based on your creditworthiness.

 No Foreign Transaction Fees

 When traveling abroad, you will have no foreign transaction fees with this card.
 Generally speaking, it can be a huge money saver for those who are planning on making lots of purchases with your credit card while overseas.

 Additional Mastercard Benefits

 You’ll get the perks of having a Mastercard credit card, which includes things like:

 - Zero liability for unauthorized purchases

 - An extended warranty option that will extend the manufacturers’ warranty on purchases you make with the card